Maggie Hassan: Firearms

-The National Review reported that Hassan has a "D" grade from the NRA Political Victory Fund (NRA-PVF) in 2012.
+In 2012, the National Review reported that Hassan had a "D" grade from the NRA Political Victory Fund (NRA-PVF).
 She supports a background check system to avoid gun sales to the mentally ill.
 She was supported by Gabby Giffords and Michael Bloomberg in the 2016 election.

 In March 2018, Hassan was one of 10 senators to sign a letter to Senate Health, Education, Labor, and Pensions Committee Chairman Lamar Alexander and ranking Democrat Patty Murray requesting they schedule a hearing on the causes and remedies of mass shootings in the wake of the Stoneman Douglas High School shooting.